MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-github-actions/includes/6-exercise-add-bicep-deployment-action-workflow.md

    :::code language="yaml" source="code/6-workflow.yml" range="13-28" highlight="11-16" :::

-   Notice that this task uses environment variables for the resource group name, and for the parameter that the Bicep file includes.
-It also uses the `github.run_number` default environment variable to name the deployment in Azure.
+   Notice that this task uses the `github.run_number` default environment variable to name the deployment in Azure.
+It also uses environment variables for the resource group name and for the `environmentType` parameter in the Bicep file.

-1. Add these variables and their values at the top of your workflow file, below the `on: [workflow_dispatch]` trigger and above the `jobs`:
+1. Add these variables and their values at the top of your workflow file, between `permissions` and `jobs`:

    :::code language="yaml" source="code/6-workflow.yml" range="1-13" highlight="9-11" :::